will-byrne-hp/find/docs/_customisation/widgets-dev-docs.md

 ```

 ### Standard Widget Development

 The standard widgets are very simple and utilise nothing additional to the above shared settings when implemented.
-As mentioned above most uses of this type of widget could be replaced with a `StaticContentWidget` or `StaticImageWidget`.
+Most uses of this type of widget could be replaced with a `StaticContentWidget` or `StaticImageWidget`.

 #### Example

 ```javascript
 define([
     './widget' // load the abstract widget view.